 The lovely trees found throughout Georgia bring fall colors, but they can also bring pest problems, including squirrels, bats, mice, and rats looking for a warm place to live once winter temperatures set in.
-Once they find a way inside, they chew apart your roofing material to make the entryway larger, and they can also destroy insulation and wiring, cause moisture damage, and introduce bad smells and bacteria by way of their food and droppings.
-All entry points should be sufficiently covered or repaired in fall to safeguard your home against these unwanted visitors.
+Once they find a way inside, they chew apart your roofing material to make the entryway larger.
+They can also destroy insulation and wiring, cause moisture damage, and introduce bad smells and bacteria by way of their food and droppings.
+Hence, all entry points should be sufficiently covered or repaired in fall to safeguard your home against these unwanted visitors.

 8. Trim the Trees Hanging Over and Near Your Roof

 Similarly, after the storms of summer, dropping temperatures and winter winds can knock loose branches free.
 In turn, these can break shingles and even damage your roof.
 Prevent problems by having your trees trimmed before cold weather sets in.